untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `product list`: artifact (yaml file) which lists `products` and maven repositories.
+- `product list`: artifact (yaml file) which lists `products` and maven repositories
-- `product`: jar-artifact whose main class has public method `getProductStructure` which returns  `product structure`.
+- `product`: jar-artifact whose main class has public method `getProductStructure` which returns  `product structure`
-- `product structure`: lists `component's`.
+- `product structure`: lists `component's`
-- `component`: represented by  artifact coordinates and one or few `deployment procedure`.
+- `component`: represented by  artifact coordinates and one or few `deployment procedure`
-- `deployment procedure`: lists `actions`.
+- `deployment procedure`: lists `actions`
-- `action`: represented by `component deployer` class and `params`.
+- `action`: represented by `component deployer` class and `params`
-- `component deployer`: Is instantiated during `deployment procedure`, action paremeters are passed using `init` method.
-All deployer classes must be in `scm4j-deployer-installers.jar` who represented as `IProduct` dependency.
+- `component deployer`: Is instantiated during `deployment procedure`, action paremeters are passed using `init` method
-- `working folder`: Used to keep downloaded components and internal data structures.
+- `working folder`: Used to keep downloaded components and internal data structures
 - `portable folder`:  If specified used as a target for `download` command and as an implicit repository.
-Scenario: download all components to a `portable folder` (normally located at the USB flash drive), go to a place where internet is not presented and install products there using `portable folder` as a source.
+Scenario: download all components to a `portable folder` (normally located at the USB flash drive), go to a place where internet is not presented and install products there using `portable folder` as a source
-- `legacy version`: product version who deploys without `scm4j-installer`.
+- `legacy version`: product version who deploys without `scm4j-installer`

 Thus all dependencies of product artifact are "deployers" and their dependencies i.e. implement deployment  logic.
 Deployment "data" is represented by artifacts which are listed by `IProductStructure` interface.